hashintel/.github/README.md

 ### What is this

 This repo will contain default files for all HASH OSS repos and will be extended to include:
-- Basic issue templates, covering Bug Report and Feature Requests
+- Basic issue templates, covering Bug Reports and Feature Requests
 - A PR template
 - Our contributions guide: `CONTRIBUTING.md`
 - Our security terms: `SECURITY.md`